Mystodan/golang_two/README.md

    * `-mill` Generates a million transactions, generates the fees, and earnings thereafter saves them in their respective txt files
    * `-perf` flag, indicates (print) performance (total time to do the given workflow).

+> When called without any parameters it generates 1 million transaction onto `txs.txt`, calculates and demos the logic of the application, thereafter returns, and prints `NUMBER1` and `NUMBER2`

 #### Testing
    * Performed  pre-profiling unit testing using command `go test` using all of the functions from `functions.go` in the pckg folder on `main_test.go`
    * Performed post-profiling unit testing using command `go test` using all of the functions from `functions.go` in the pckg folder on `main_test.go`